Access to Capital A Barrier to ESOP Creation

 Background

-When an ESOP is first created, the ESOP buys shares from a business owner, and the cash for the transaction is “loaned” by the Company to the ESOP.
-Those funds typically come from three sources: the company’s cash on hand, debt from a bank or another outside lender, and debt from the selling stockholder.
+When an ESOP is created, the ESOP buys shares from the business owner and the cash for the transaction is “loaned” by the company to the ESOP.
+Those funds typically come from three sources: the company’s cash on hand, loans from a bank or another outside lender, and loans from the selling stockholder.
 Senior lenders (such as a bank) typically only finance a portion of the debt needed, especially when forming a new majority ESOP.
-Even with smaller tranches, in multi-phased conversions to ESOP, senior lenders may not finance 100% of the debt needed to complete the transaction.
-This means that buyers either need to access higher cost debt (such as mezzanine debt) or sellers need to self-finance the gap.
-Particularly for sellers looking to retire and wanting to be fully cashed out at the transaction close, this can often eliminate the option of converting to ESOP.
+Even with smaller tranches, in multi-phased conversions to ESOP, senior lenders may not finance 100% of the debt needed to complete each transaction.
+This means that buyers either need to access higher cost loans (such as mezzanine debt) or sellers need to self-finance the gap.
+Particularly for sellers looking to retire and wanting to

-To foster more ESOPs, access to capital is critical.
+To foster more ESOPs, greater access to capital is critical.
 Mezzanine lenders are typically much more expensive, causing the burden of debt to become too risky for the transaction.
-To close the gap, when sellers will accept less than 100% cash on close, sellers often provide financing, either with or
+To close the gap, when sellers will accept less than 100% cash on close, sellers often provide financing, either with or without warrants, earn outs or other mechanisms that go beyond straight amortization with interest.
+However, these elements are now under increased scrutiny by the U.S. Department of Labor.

 To remove access to capital as a barrier to ESOP conversion, either sellers need to be better motivated to accept less than 100% cash on close, or better structured funding sources need to be identified or created that allow sellers to receive 100% cash on close.
 ESOPs must be protected from lenders and equity investors who seek to abuse the system, taking advantage of ESOP tax treatment to capture more than their fair share in the process.